davidsntg/microhack-azure-panfw/scenario2/README.md

 ## 🏁 Results

-* We deployed two instances of the VM-Series firewall on Azure in an Active/Passive configuration.
+* We deployed two instances of the VM-Series firewall on Azure in an Active-Passive HA configuration.
 The Active instance utilized a floating trusted IP and a floating untrusted public IP.
 * The HA interfaces were configured for data synchronization and health monitoring.
 High Availability was set up between the instances ensuring seamless failover during any instance failure.
 * The security rule synchronization between the two instances was successfully verified.
 A fallback IP address was also configured.
 * A Service Principal was created and assigned a 'Contributor' role.
 This automated the failover process and managed IP addresses during a failover event.